dart-lang/language/resources/type-system/upper-lower-bounds.md

 leafp@google.com

-This documents the currently implemented upper and lower bound computation.
+This documents the currently implemented upper and lower bound computation, modified to account for explicit nullability and the accompanying type system changes (including the legacy types).
+In the interest of backwards compatibility, it does not try to fix the various issues with the existing algorithm.

 ## Types